MuchenduOnIt/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. Adding action to path
 3. Script that counts no directions in a path
 4. Script that lists environment variables
-Listing all local and environment variables and functions Listing a5. ll local and environment variables and functions
+5. Local and environment variables and functions
+6.